japark/AdvancedDjango-Poll/README.md

 # AdvancedDjango-Poll
 Improvement of "Poll" Tutorial in Django Official Docs.
 This is the First one in Advanced Django Series.

+WARNING!!!
+This repository does NOT contain SECRET_KEY item,
+so you need to generate your own SECRET_KEY and save it as "secret_key.json" file like below:

+// secret_key.json
+{
+  "SECRET_KEY": "<<<Enter your secret key here!!!>>>" }

 After git clone, follow these: